U.S., EU, Japan take on China at WTO over rare earths

 The rare earths dispute, which has been building for years, comes as China undergoes a political transition, with Vice President Xi Jinping poised to become the leader of the world’s second-largest economy by early 2013.

-The United States and Europe have clashed regularly with China over economic issues including the value of the Chinese currency.
+The United States and Europe have clashed regularly with China over a range of economic issues including the value of the Chinese currency.
 The United States is due to make a preliminary decision next week on whether to impose countervailing duties on Chinese-made solar panels, potentially adding to trade tensions.

 The rare earths case is the first to be jointly filed by the European Union, the United States and Japan.